 The fastest journey time by train from Geneva to Milan is 4 hours and 1 minute.

 Yes, it is possible to travel from Geneva to Milan without having to change trains.
-There are 4 direct trains from Geneva to Milan.
+There are 4 direct trains from Geneva to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Geneva to Milan leaves at 05:39.
 Times and services may vary during weekends and holidays.

 The last train from Geneva to Milan leaves at 23:20.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.